Bubsy 3D: Legacy

 Bubsy 3D is remembered as one of three 3D platformers released in 1996 that established the template for the genre, along with Super Mario 64 and Crash Bandicoot.
 In 2013, indie developer Arcane Kids released a sarcastic tribute to the game titled Bubsy 3D: Bubsy Visits the James Turrell Retrospective.
 In the game, the player guides an effigy of Bubsy through a nightmarish simulation of the James Turrell exhibition at the Los Angeles County Museum of Art.
 A remaster of the game was released by Arcane Kids in 2017, featuring an additional epilogue to the story in which Bubsy reflects on the events of his experience.
 Bubsy 3D was the last new game in the series for over 20 years.
 In September 2017, a new team released Bubsy: The Woolies Strike Back for the PlayStation 4 and PC.

 Bubsy 3D was re-released for the first time in 2025 as part of Bubsy in: The Purrfect Collection.
 The compilation adds native widescreen support to Bubsy 3D, and also includes a "Refurbished Edition" of the game that features analog control.
-A new 3D Bubsy game, Bubsy 4D, is scheduled for a 2026 release.
+A new 3D Bubsy game, Bubsy 4D, was released in 2026.